OpenBB-finance/OpenBB/website/content/bot/reference/discord/fun/flip.md

 # flip

-Flip a coin for your witcher
+This command allows the user to retrieve a 'Flip a coin for your witcher' result.
+It will generate a random coin flip, displaying either a 'Heads' or 'Tails' outcome in order to provide a bit of fun and entertainment.

 ### Usage